Spacial/awesome-csirt/README.md

 * [Passing-the-Hash to NTLM Authenticated Web Applications](https://labs.mwrinfosecurity.com/blog/pth-attacks-against-ntlm-authenticated-web-applications/)
 * [Detours](https://github.com/Microsoft/Detours): Detours is a software package for monitoring and instrumenting API calls on Windows.
 It is distributed in source code form.
 * [r0ak](https://github.com/ionescu007/r0ak): r0ak ("roak") is the Ring 0 Army Knife -- A Command Line Utility To Read/Write/Execute Ring Zero on for Windows 10 Systems.
+* [SpeculationControl](https://github.com/Microsoft/SpeculationControl): SpeculationControl is a PowerShell script that summarizes the state of configurable Windows mitigations for various speculative execution side channel vulnerabilities, such as CVE-2017-5715 (Spectre variant 2) and CVE-2017-5754 (Meltdown).

 ### macOS/iOS